MGessinger/phi/README.md

 ### Variables

 Variables in Phi are categorized into two distinct groups.
 The first group is said to *provide* data, and consists of those variables that are used as input for some function call or function return value.
 The second group is said to *absorb* data and consists of variables that are used to store the result of a function call or literal.

+This can be thought of as a stack based system: If there is data on the stack, a variable will pop that data and store it away, otherwise it pushes its data onto the stack.
+Note however that this stack analysis is evaluated ad Compile time and therefore there is no overhead compared to direct assignments like C.

 Clearly, literals are always providing data, as their value cannot be changed.
 Whether a variable is providing or absorbing data, depends on its position in the surrounding command.
 By default, any variable occurring before a function call is providing data, any variable occurring after a function call is absorbing data.
 You can override the latter by appending ":v" to the variable name to declare it as providing data.
 Example: